ocayon/EKF-AWE/README.md

-# Extended Kalman Filtering for Airborne Wind Energy Systems
+# Extended Kalman Filter for Airborne Wind Energy Systems (AWES)

-This repository provides tools to process flight data and apply an Extended Kalman Filter (EKF) to estimate the state of a kite system in Airborne Wind Energy Systems (AWES).
-The code is developed in Python, utilizing libraries like `pandas` for data handling, `casadi` for symbolic operations, and `NumPy` for numerical computations.
+This repository provides tools to process flight data and apply an Extended Kalman Filter (EKF) to estimate the dynamic state of a kite system in Airborne Wind Energy Systems (AWES).
+The EKF processes essential flight data inputs and generates accurate estimates of the kite's state, helping researchers and engineers model and analyze kite-based wind energy systems effectively.

+## Key Features

+- **State Estimation**: Uses flight data to calculate the position, velocity, and other key states of the kite system.
+- **Aerodynamic and Tether Modeling**: Models aerodynamic coefficients, tether shape, and forces to provide a complete system view.
+- **Wind Estimation**: Outputs wind velocity as part of the EKF-based estimation process.

+## Minimum Required Inputs

+To effectively estimate the kite’s state, the following inputs are required:

+- **Kite Position**
+- **Kite Velocity**
+- **Tether Force**
+- **Tether Reel-Out Speed**
+- **Kite Acceleration** (optional, if a Kite Control Unit (KCU) is present and modeled)

+## Outputs

+The EKF processing produces the following outputs:

+- **Kite Position and Velocity Estimations**
+- **Aerodynamic Coefficients**
+- **Tether Shape and Force**
+- **Wind Velocity**
+- **Additional Derived Metrics**

 ---